kingston-hackSpace/Reed_sensor/README.md

 ----
 ### Powering
-Typical small reed switches are designed for **low voltage and low current**.
+Typical small reed switches are designed for **low current** (usually under 500 mA).
 They should **not be used directly to switch high‑power loads** without additional circuitry (e.g. a transistor, MOSFET, or relay.)

 ----
 # Tutorials